arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 ### PCIe Connector
-**Note:** Only USB and I2C is available.
+**Note:** Only USB, I2C and USIM is available.
 PCIe functionality is reserved for future use and is not supported at this time

 | Pin | **Function** | **Type**     | **Description**                         |
 | --- | ------------ | ------------ | --------------------------------------- |